Module 1: Introduction to Git & Version Control

 Module 5: Remote Repositories & Collaboration

-- Working with remote repositories (
+- Working with remote repositories (git remote add,git fetch)

-) - Pushing and pulling changes (
+- Pushing and pulling changes (git push,git pull)

-) - Forking and cloning repositories
+- Forking and cloning repositories

 - Working with GitHub/GitLab